La Guiannée (La Guignolèe)

 New Years Eve

-Founded by French fur traders, Ste.
-Genevieve remained a French speaking enclave for centuries in the newly Americanized Midwest.
-Sadly, the last generations of native French speakers are disappearing, but old traditions like La Guiannée still remain.
-This ancient tradition, analogous to the English custom of Wassailing that harkens back to Europe’s Middle Ages, is celebrated by descendants of those French settlers.
-Dressed in bizarre and somewhat archaic costumes, the revelers wander from place to place singing a beggars song for favors.
-You can see and participate with these singers and musicians as they celebrate this 250 year old tradition each New Year’s Eve in the streets, cafes and pubs of old Ste.
+Founded by French merchants and fur traders, Ste.
+Genevieve remained a French speaking enclave for many years in the newly Americanized Midwest.
+Sadly, the last generations of native French speakers are disappearing, but cherished traditions like La Guiannée still remain.
+This ancient tradition, analogous to the English custom of Wassailing that dates back to Europe’s Middle Ages, is celebrated by descendants of those French settlers.
+You can watch and participate with these singers and musicians as they celebrate this 250 year old tradition each New Year’s Eve in the streets, cafes and pubs of Ste.
 Genevieve’s Historic District.

 Ste.
 Genevieve Kings Ball

-The Ball, originally held to celebrate twelfth-night, is a French settler tradition that has been celebrated annually for over 250 years.
+The King’s Ball, originally held to celebrate twelfth-night, is another early French settler tradition that dates back over 250 years.
 Attendees are encouraged to dress in French Colonial attire and participate in traditional music and dance.
 Some guests dress their tables with candelabra, tablecloths, wine and food so dancers can “nibble their way around the hall and visit”.
 Don’t miss this this “French” Mardis Gras in Missouri!
 Sponsored by the Foundation for Restoration of Ste.
 Genevieve, proceeds benefit historic preservation activities and other projects.

 Spring Garden Walk